AboutContactTermsPrivacy PolicyRefund Policy

 It works because Bukchon does not reveal itself all at once.
 Each turn changes the frame.

-Visitors who organize the route around those changes usually come away with a much clearer set of photos than visitors who treat the district as one continuous photo zone.
+Visitors who organize the route around those changes come away with a much clearer set of photos than visitors who treat the district as one continuous photo zone.

 — How do crowds and walking rhythm change the Bukchon result